ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/spellchecker/README.md

-If you've installed the nbextension in the usual place (that is, the per-user `jupyter_data_dir()` as done by the repo installation script), you can use the following python snippet with the appropriate language code to fetch and save the appropriate files and, configure the extension to use the newly-installed
+If you've installed the nbextension in the usual place (that is, the per-user `jupyter_data_dir()` as done by the repo installation script), you can use the following python snippet with the appropriate language code to fetch and save the appropriate files, and configure the extension to use the newly-installed
 language:

 ```python